volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 We can create a function that accepts a single object with multiple properties as a parameter instead of many individual parameters.

-Inside of such function we can use access parameters by using destructuring:
+Inside of such function, we can use access parameters by using destructuring:

 ```javascript
 const createUser = ({